American-born citizen sues sheriff after he was nearly deported to Jamaica

 Breaking News Emails

-Peter Sean Brown is a U.S. citizen born in Philadelphia.
-But when he showed up at a Florida sheriff’s office for violating probation after testing positive for marijuana, he was told he would be detained and flagged for deportation after a request from Immigration and Customs Enforcement, according to a federal lawsuit filed Monday.
+But when he showed up at a Florida sheriff’s office for violating probation after testing positive for marijuana, he was told he would be detained and flagged for deportation — to the island of Jamaica — based on a request from Immigration and Customs Enforcement, according to a federal lawsuit filed Monday.

 The lawsuit also claims that Brown's inmate file at the sheriff's office indicated he was citizen in multiple places, including listing his place of birth as Philadelphia.
 That file also showed Brown had a valid Florida driver's license, according to the suit.